Causal Holography of Traversing Flows: Trivia: traversing, boundary generic, and traversally generic vector fields

-Let $\d_jX := \d_jX(v)$ denote the locus of points $a \in \d_1X$ such that the multiplicity of the $v$-trajectory $\g_a$ through $a$ at $a$ is greater than or equal to $j$.
-This locus has an alternative description with the help of an auxiliary function $z: \hat X \to \R$ which satisfies the following three properties:
+Let us revisit the stratum $\d_jX =_{\mathsf{def}} \d_jX(v)$, the locus of points $a \in \d_1X$ such that the multiplicity of the $v$-trajectory $\g_a$ through $a$ at $a$ is greater than or equal to $j$.
+This locus has an alternative description in terms of an auxiliary smooth function $z: \hat X \to \R$ that satisfies the following three properties: